-This event, which has come about due to the efforts of a small group of parents and teachers, in conjunction with VISC, Disabled Wintersport Australia (DWA) and Special Olympics Victoria (SOV), provides school aged students with a physical or intellectual impairment with an opportunity to compete at Victorian Interschools in their own event for the first time.
-Entrants will also have an opportunity to participate in a two day DWA development camp at Mt Buller in the days prior to the event.
-Please click here for more information on the 2019 DWA Victorian Interschools Preparation Camp.
+In the days prior to the race, entrants will also have an opportunity to participate in a two-day DWA development camp at Mt Buller.
+Please click here for more information on the 2020 DWA Victorian Interschools Preparation Camp.
 Divisions will replicate existing mainstream events with both individual and team races across all Divisions.
-Around 25 students are expected to compete and the Event will also include a number of invitation competitors from the SOV pathway.
+Around 25 students are expected to compete, and the Event will also include a number of invitation competitors from the SOV pathway.

 - Develop a greater sense of opportunity and inclusion for all within the Alpine community through a common love of skiing / boarding and achieve respect and recognition from their peers and the wider community.